 In the result, and in applying the new test, the taxpayer’s endeavour was to be considered a source of income form a business.
 This, in turn, allowed him to deduct his losses from the enterprise.

 If you have questions about any of the above, or if you require advice with respect to tax disputes, contact the lawyers at Duncan, Linton LLP in Waterloo.
 Our tax lawyers regularly provide advice and guidance on communicating with the CRA and representation during appeals of CRA assessments, reassessments, and throughout any related tax litigation.
-Call us at 519-886-3340 or contact us online to speak to a member of our Tax Law Group.
+Call us at 519-886-3340 or contact us online to speak to a member of our team.